 Fluence PC-KAP program participants will have the opportunity to participate in a practicum in which they will sit in on one preparation session, one ketamine administration session, and one integration session with a Fluence Mentor who is a KAP therapist.
 Participants must first complete 6 individual mentoring sessions and the KAP Class, be in good standing with the program, and demonstrate readiness to be present with a patient during a KAP session.
-Practicum experiences with trainers are currently available in both Woodstock and Brooklyn, NY.
+Practicum experiences with trainers are currently available in both Woodstock and Brooklyn, NY, and New Orleans, LA.
 Trainees will need to arrange travel to the practicum location for a period of 1-2 days to be present for this portion of their training.
 Alternatively, trainees who know a KAP therapist in their local area who will agree to let the participant sit in with them may make arrangements to do so at the discretion of the Program Director, while continuing individual mentoring with their Fluence mentor.
 Trainees who are already practicing KAP are still required to sit in on a session with their mentor or another therapist to learn from that therapists’ experience and approach.
 A written report detailing the trainee’s observations and learning outcomes will be due to the trainee’s mentor after the observation session.

 Trainees may opt to engage in additional practicum sessions at an additional fee, provided there is mentor availability.